awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 The _AWS KMS discovery keyring_ changes the underlying behavior of the AWS KMS keyring.
-It returns the unchanged encryption materials on encryption and _attempts_ to decrypt any encrypted data key, as long as it can create/initialize an AWS SDK KMS service client (AWS SDK client).
+It returns the unchanged encryption materials on encryption and _attempts_ to decrypt any encrypted data key, as long as it can initialize an AWS SDK KMS service client (AWS SDK client).

 To communicate with AWS KMS, the ESDK’s AWS KMS keyring needs a way to initialize AWS SDK clients.
-Current implementations use a [client supplier](https://github.com/awslabs/aws-encryption-sdk-specification/blob/dbc17f93100667e28dc54e64d05a625db3e5bac2/framework/kms-keyring.md#client-supplier) that initializes/configures AWS SDK clients.
+Current implementations use a [client supplier](https://github.com/awslabs/aws-encryption-sdk-specification/blob/dbc17f93100667e28dc54e64d05a625db3e5bac2/framework/kms-keyring.md#client-supplier) that initializes AWS SDK clients.
 AWS SDK clients are supplied to the AWS KMS keyring at the keyring’s API runtime.
 Client suppliers maintain logic for limiting communication to specific AWS regions and caching AWS SDK clients.